 Natural & Organic Product Quality Assurance

-Every product you purchase from Essential has been through a minimum of a seven-day quality assurance process to verify consistency in color, viscosity, scent, pH and of course, to ensure the product is free from microbial bacteria, yeast and mold (fungus).
+Products you purchase from Essential have been through a minimum of a seven-day quality assurance process to verify consistency in color, viscosity, scent, pH and of course, to ensure the product is free from microbial bacteria, yeast, and mold (fungus).
 The only exception is for anhydrous products like oil blends and powders.
 With no water in a product, there’s no need to check for the presence of bacteria.

 What is a Batch Retention Sample?

 Every time we make a product, that ‘batch’ is unique to the date and time of manufacture.
 QA will compare the new batch with the retention sample and we’ll know what, if anything is different and can address it before is released for packaging.
 However, not everything is ‘fixable’.
-With natural and organic ingredients, our products can vary from batch to batch depending on the ingredients.
-So for example, let’s say we make Travis’s favorite Calendula Butter Creme on October 17, 2015, and again on January 3, 2016.
+With natural and organic ingredients, products can vary from batch to batch depending on the ingredients.
+So for example, let’s say we make Travis’s favorite Calendula Butter Creme on July 17, 2017, and again on October 3, 2017.
 The Calendula Extract for those two batches likely came from two different ‘lots’ or ‘batches’ of Calendula Extract.
-The extract will vary from crop to crop, just as apples, grapes, and oranges do.
+The extract varies from crop to crop, just as apples, grapes, and oranges do.
 So in the same way as a Pinot Noir from the Willamette Valley is different from year to year, the Calendula flowers are, too.
 This can give us two different shades of yellow from batch to batch.
 That’s not something we can always fix.

 Certificate of Analysis (CoA)